[Solved]: Font Awesome icons not showing on my website

 An installation of Font Awesome via CDN will look something like the below:

-Or as below depending on the Content Delivery Network (CDN) you chose to use:
+Or as below depending on the Content Delivery Network (CDN) you chose to use and the version:

 Fix for Font Awesome kit installation